Partner Strategy14 min read

 • Who has credibility and influence in your market?

-• Who has the capacity and motivation to actively promote your product?
+• Who has the capacity and motivation to actively refer you?

 Be specific.
-"Marketing agencies" is too broad.
-"HubSpot implementation agencies serving B2B SaaS companies with 50-500 employees" is an IPP you can recruit against.
+"Accountants" is too broad.
+"Outsourced CFO and accounting firms serving 20-200 employee professional-services businesses in your metro" is an IPP you can recruit against.
 The more specific your profile, the more targeted your recruitment and the higher your partner success rate.

 Craft Your Partner Value Proposition

 Partners won't join your ecosystem for your benefit — they join for theirs.
-Your partner value proposition must clearly answer: "Why should I invest my time and reputation in promoting your product?"
+Your partner value proposition must clearly answer: "Why should I invest my time and reputation in referring you?"

 A compelling partner value proposition includes:

-• Financial incentive: Commissions, revenue shares, or deal margins that make the partnership financially worthwhile
+• Financial incentive: Referral fees, revenue shares, or recurring payouts that make the partnership financially worthwhile

-• Customer value: Your product genuinely helps their customers, making the partner look good for recommending it
+• Client value: Your managed services genuinely help their clients and contacts, making the partner look good for recommending you

-• Ease of partnership: Simple onboarding, good enablement materials, responsive partner support, and tools that make selling easy
+• Ease of partnership: Simple onboarding, good enablement materials, responsive partner support, and a process that makes introductions easy

-• Growth opportunity: Access to your customer base, co-marketing resources, or market insights they can't get elsewhere
+• Growth opportunity: Reciprocal referrals, co-marketing resources, or market insights they can't get elsewhere

-The best partner value propositions lead with customer value, not commissions.
-Partners who join primarily for the commission check are mercenaries — they'll leave for a higher offer.
-Partners who join because your product genuinely helps their customers become long-term advocates.
+The best partner value propositions lead with client value, not referral fees.
+Partners who refer primarily for the check are mercenaries — they'll send their contacts to whoever pays most.
+Partners who refer because your service genuinely helps the people they care about become long-term advocates.

 Step 2: Design Your Partner Program